Strong-field tidal distortions of rotating black holes: II. Horizon dynamics from eccentric and inclined orbits: Introduction

 \section{Introduction}

 The study of relativistic tidal deformations and their impact on the dynamics of compact binaries has received a great deal of attention in recent years.
 Much of this recent activity was kicked off by studies of tides in systems containing neutron stars {\cite{rmsucf09, hllr10, dnv12, dn09, bp09, bdgnr10, wab13, vzh14}}.
-Older work had already demonstrated that tidal coupling was quite important in systems containing black holes, although using language that clouded the role of tides, using instead a dual description of tidal coupling as ``radiation down the event horizon'' {\cite{t73, tp74, h00, h01}}.
-Recent papers focusing on black holes in binaries have examined in detail how to quantify how tides distort black holes and their near-hole geometry, focusing largely on non-rotating {\cite{bp09, dl09, tp08, pv10, vpm11}} and slowly rotating {\cite{fl05, p15, pgmf15}} black holes (with Ref.\ {\cite{pgmf15}} discussing tidal distortions of a broad class of spinning objects).
+Older work had already demonstrated that tidal coupling was quite important in systems containing black holes, but used language that clouded the role of tides, using instead a dual description of tidal coupling as ``radiation down the event horizon'' {\cite{t73, tp74, h00, h01}}.
+Recent papers focusing on black holes in binaries have examined in detail how tides distort black holes and their near-hole geometry.
+Most of these papers have focused on non-rotating {\cite{bp09, dl09, tp08, pv10, vpm11}} and slowly rotating {\cite{fl05, p15, pgmf15}} black holes (with Ref.\ {\cite{pgmf15}} discussing tidal distortions of a broad class of spinning objects).

 Our contribution to this body of work has been to develop numerical tools for characterizing tidally distorted black holes which are good for strong-field orbits and arbitrary black hole spins.
 These tools are based on black hole perturbation theory, and so assume binaries of extreme mass ratio: the mass $\mu$ of the small body which is the source of the tide is much less than the mass $M$ of the black hole that is tidally distorted.
 In Ref.\ {\cite{paperI}} (hereafter ``paper I''), we developed tools for characterizing the tidal field that acts on a Kerr black hole.
 The tools are designed in order to adapt pre-existing codes which have been used to study gravitational wave emission from extreme mass ratio binaries (e.g., {\cite{dh06}}).
 We also developed tools to visualize a tidally distorted black hole by embedding the two-dimensional horizon at each moment in some time slicing in a flat three-dimensional Euclidean space.
 These embeddings are only good for Kerr spin parameter $a/M \le \sqrt{3}/2$; for higher spins, the horizon cannot be globally embedded in a Euclidean space even in the absence of a distorting tide {\cite{smarr}}.